-The financial statements of the MOT Charter School ("the School") have been prepared in conformity with generally accepted accounting principles as applied to local governmental units.
+The financial statements of the MOT Charter School ("the School") have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to local governmental units.
 The Governmental Accounting Standards Board ("GASB") is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The more significant accounting policies of the MOT Charter School are described below.